Ferrite-FEM/Ferrite.jl/docs/src/topics/assembly.md

     due to the sparse data structure so this method is not even considered.

 For the comparison we need a representative global matrix to assemble into.
-In the following setup code we create grid with triangles and a DofHandler with a quadratic scalar field.
+In the following setup code we create a grid with triangles and a DofHandler with a quadratic scalar field.
 From this we instantiate the global matrix.

 ```@example assembly-perf